ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

 Do you agree that it is easier to read the code now?
-We can simplify it even more.
-The [**early return**](https://medium.com/swlh/return-early-pattern-3d18a41bba8) pattern does that.
-Replace the `if-else` statement with `if` like this:
+You can simplify it even more.
+The [**early return**](https://medium.com/swlh/return-early-pattern-3d18a41bba8) pattern will help you with that.
+Replace the `if-else` statement with `if` this way:
 {line-numbers: true, format: Bash}
 ```
 if ! bsdtar -cjf "$1".tar.bz2 "$@"